What's the difference between using Flameware and Stoneware?

 Do you hold classes?

-Yes, we offer private lessons for one person ($100) or for two people ($150).
-We also have a Clay Camp each summer that is booked in conjunction with the Hutchinson Parks & Recreation Department.
-Although we are not affiliated with them, there are adult classes around the area to consider (e.g Minnetonka Center for the Arts, Dassel-Cokato Community Education, Fired Up in Golden Valley, Northern Clay in Minneapolis, Caufield Clayworks in St. Paul, and Artistry in Bloomington).
+No, but we’re happy to point you in the direction of some great alternatives.
+Although we are not affiliated with them, there are adult classes around the area to consider (e.g Minnetonka Center for the Arts, Dassel-Cokato Community Education, Main Prairie Studio in Kimball, Dock 6 in Minneapolis; Fired Up in Golden Valley, Northern Clay in Minneapolis, Caufield Clayworks in St. Paul, and Artistry in Bloomington).